KhanhHa26/Portfolio-Website/README.md

 ## ✨ Features

-- 👩🏻‍💻 About Me section with interests, education, and tech stack
+- 👩🏻‍💻 About Me section with interests, education, and LinkedIn/GitHub
-- 🛠️ Project showcase with demo links and GitHub buttons
+- 🛠️ GitHub links to personal projects
-- 📱 Mobile-first and fully responsive design
 - 🎨 Elegant layout with soft pink/black theme
 - ☁️ Deployed with Vercel for fast performance